dyakonoff/cuba-validation/README.md

 - `path` indicates a path to the invalid attribute in the validated object graph.
 - `messageTemplate` contains a string which is defined in the message annotation attribute.
 - `message` contains an actual value of the validation message.
-- `invalidValue` is returned only if its type is one of the following: `String, Date, Number, Enum, UUID`.
+- `invalidValue` is returned only if its type is one of the followings: `String, Date, Number, Enum, UUID`.

 [Top](#content)